 SCVO has long championed Scotland’s charities, voluntary organisations and social enterprises.
-This is more important now than ever.
-From the start of lockdown we have worked to give a strong voice and representation to the sector.
-We have:
+From the start of lockdown we worked to give a strong voice and representation to the sector.
+We:

-- Worked with Scottish Government and independent grant-makers to create a Coronavirus Funding Hub which offers a single entry point to a range of emergency funds and information about others.
-We have worked with independent funders and third sector interfaces to try to ensure that funding being made available is co-ordinated, accessible and meets the immediate and longer-term need of the sector and our communities
+- Worked with Scottish Government and independent grant-makers to create a Coronavirus Funding Hub which offered a single entry point to a range of emergency funds and information about others.
+We worked with independent funders and third sector interfaces to try to ensure that funding being made available was co-ordinated, accessible and met the immediate and longer-term need of the sector and our communities

 - Kept regular contact with our sister organisations across the UK, co-ordinating support to the sector across the UK

-- Launched a new piece of work, #NeverMoreNeeded to capture the impact of coronavirus on Scotland’s voluntary sector and to stimulate debate about the sector’s future
+- Launched the #NeverMoreNeeded campaign to capture the impact of coronavirus on Scotland’s voluntary sector and to stimulate debate about the sector’s future

 - Liaised closely with Scottish Government regarding the impact of the pandemic on CJS funding

 - Joined with TSEF to set up a new third sector employability community on basecamp